 - Applicants that self-identify as African American, Asian American, Native American, Hispanic, indigenous Pacific Islander, or multiracial in some combination of the aforementioned five ethnicities (0.5 point)

 Grant recipients are required to report the results of their research or travel to the Chair of the Research Committee within 90 days of completion.
 If the research extends beyond the calendar year of the award, the recipient must present a progress report as well as a final report on the completion of the project.
 In addition, recipients may be asked to give a brief presentation at an AAHS meeting or to submit a short report for publication in Glyphs, the Society’s newsletter.
 Your report should be emailed to the Chair of the Research Committee.

 Grant Fund Use Examples

-Funds cannot be used to purchase capital equipment.
+Funds cannot be used to purchase equipment.

-Report Requirements for Travel Grants
+Reporting Requirements for Travel Grants

-If a paper was presented at the conference a copy should be sent to the Chair of the Scholarship and Research Committee.
+If a paper was presented at the conference a copy should be sent to the Chair of the Research Committee.
 If no paper was presented please submit a short summary of activities participated in at the conference.